 Linda joined the CAT as an assistant director in January of 2020.
 She supports faculty and graduate students through one-on-one consultations, classroom observations, and workshops.
 She supports the CAT with its Teaching for Equity Institute, Provost Teaching Academy, Student-Oriented Active Redesign program, and custom workshops on inclusive pedagogy and other areas of professional development, such as writing teaching and diversity statements.

-With two decades of teaching experience at institutions ranging from large research universities to liberal arts colleges on the east and west coast, she has dedicated her career to promoting diversity, equity, and inclusion in higher education.
-At previous institutions and within her discipline, she created initiatives to support women, minorities, and first-generation students and faculty.
-Linda earned her BA and PhD in Political Science at the University of California, Los Angeles, and has published on gender, ethnic politics, and the #MeToo movement in peer-reviewed journals.
-She has been interviewed by the BBC World News, The Economist, and NPR; and presented papers at national and international conferences for her work on Asia.
+With over fifteen years of teaching experience, she has dedicated her career to promoting diversity, equity, and inclusion in higher education.
+Within her discipline and at previous institutions, she created initiatives in support of women, minorities, and first-generation students and faculty.
+She earned her BA and PhD in Political Science at the University of California, Los Angeles, and has published in peer-reviewed journals and given commentary to the BBC World News, The Economist, and WBEZ/NPR for her work on gender politics in East Asia.

 Linda is the founder of Temple University’s first affinity group for AAPI faculty and staff and has two forthcoming publications on inclusive pedagogy: an article for a special issue in the Journal of Political Science Education and a book with Ariel Siegelman for Stylus publishers on digital storytelling.